zakdavlin/streaming-01-getting-started/README.md

 git push origin main
 ```

 ✅ Git is a powerful tool, widely used in industry.
-Experience can facilitate onboarding.
+Your skills can facilitate onboarding.

 ## Checklist